-It’s that time in the road trip: The kids are cranky and in need of a break from the car seat, but you just wanna get home.
-Try these in-car games and exercises to work off a little energy, pass the time and tone those arms during family travel.
+It’s that time in the road trip: The kids are cranky and in need of a break from the car seat, but you just wanna get to your destination.
+Try these in-car exercises and games to work off a little energy, pass the time and tone those arms during family travel.

 How to Exercise in the Car

 Long road trip can leave everyone feeling cranky and creaky.
 All that time strapped into seat belts or car seats and sitting for long periods is a recipe for unhappiness.
 Yes, it’s important to stop often for rest stops to let everyone walk or run around.
 But it’s also possible to keep moving while you’re in the car with these simple exercises.

 Ideally, two adults and one or more kids equals increased fun.
 The two adults can take turns working out by taking turns with the driving.
 (Scroll down for some easy exercises the driver can do, too.)